-Rate of return - For the year ended June 30, 2020, the annual money-weighted rate of return on investments, net of investment expense, was 2.16%.
+Rate of return

+For the year ended June 30, 2021, the annual money-weighted rate of return on investments, net of investment expense, was 29.16%.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.

 The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return of by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The Plan's expected future real rate of return of 4.54% is added to the expected inflation of 2.50% to produce the long-term expected nominal rate of return of 6.79%.
-Best estimates of geometric real rates of return for each major asset class included in the OPEB plan's target asset allocation as of June 30, 2020, are summarized in the table below:
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+The Plan's expected future real rate of return of 4.41% is added to the expected inflation of 2.50% less investment expense of .25% to produce the long-term expected nominal rate of return of 6.66%.
+Best estimates of geometric real rates of return for each major asset class included in the OPEB plan's target asset allocation as of June 30, 2021, are summarized as follows:

 Long-Term Expected Long-Term Expected

 Asset Class Asset Allocation Real Rate of Return

-Domestic equity - Large cap 30.00% 4.80%
+Domestic equity - Large cap 30.00% 4.90%

-Domestic equity - Small/Mid cap 20.00% 5.29%
+Domestic equity - Small/Mid cap 20.00% 5.40%

-International equity - Development Market 16.00% 5.45%
+International equity - Development Market 16.00% 5.32%

-International equity - Emerging Market 7.00% 6.42%
+International equity - Emerging Market 7.00% 6.26%

-Domestic fixed income 23.00% 2.05%
+Domestic fixed income 23.00% 1.40%

-International fixed income 0.00% 3.00%
+International fixed income 0.00% 1.30%

-Alternatives 0.00% 6.50%
+Alternatives 0.00% 6.32%

 Real estate 4.00% 6.25%

 Total 100.00%

+Real estate 4.00%

+Discount rate

-Discount rate - The discount rate used to measure the total OPEB liability was 3.75% as of June 30, 2020, and 4.00% as of June 30, 2019.
+The discount rate used to measure the total OPEB liability was 3.75% as of June 30, 2021, and 3.75% as of June 30, 2020.
 The projection of cash flows used to determine the discount rate assumed that contributions will be made in accordance with the Plan's funding policy.
 Based on those assumptions, the OPEB plan's fiduciary net position was projected to be insufficient to make all projected benefit payments to current plan members.
-Therefore, the long-term expected rate of return on the OPEB plan assets was applied first to the projected future benefits payments and a yield or index rate for 20 year, tax exempt general obligation municipal bonds with an average rate of AA/Aa or higher, which was based on the S&P Municipal Bond 20 - Year High Grade Index as of June 30, 2020, was applied to all periods thereafter.
+Therefore, the long-term expected rate of return on the OPEB plan assets was applied first to the projected future benefits payments and a yield or index rate for 20 year, tax exempt general obligation municipal bonds with an average rate of AA/Aa or higher, which was based on the S&P Municipal Bond 20 - Year High Grade Index as of June 30, 2021, was applied to all periods thereafter.